maurice-daly/DriverAutomationTool/README.md

 # Driver Automation Tool

-Welcome to the new home of the SCConfigMgr Driver Automation Tool.
+Welcome to the new home of the **SCConfigMgr Driver Automation Tool**.

-FAQ
+If you would like to donate to the development of this tool, then please use the sponsor link.

+**FAQ**

-Q Can you please add model x to the list
+**Q** Can you please add model x to the list

-A The manufacturer provides the model listings for Dell, Lenovo and HP.
-For Microsoft I am manually adding them, so in that instance yes.
+**A** *The manufacturer provides the model listings for Dell, Lenovo and HP.
+For Microsoft I am manually adding them, so in that instance yes.*

 All source code and installers will be maintained here from 11-March-2020.